alkisax/eshopProject/notes.md

 - swagger fro participant find by id/email ✅
 - remove middleware from cart. guests need cart ✅
 - /cart/clean-junk /participant/clear-junk (longer than lastupdated a week)
+- stripe paypal and gpay (said its on stripe dashboard)
 - stripe webhooks
 - comment crud
 - comment and store multer and appwrrite image bucket